Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 11–16 inches

-This might be a small breed in size, but the Border Terrier’s personality is huge.
+Although they’re small, the Border Terrier’s personality is enormous.
 They love to run and play and enjoy the company of kids.
-Their wiry hair gives them a “shaggy” look, but their personable temperament makes them seem like a cuddly teddy bear.
+Their wiry hair gives them a “shaggy” look, but their amiable temperament makes them seem like a cuddly teddy bear.
 They also enjoy a lazy evening on the couch after a day of fun and exercise.

 8. Wire-Haired Vizsla